Scaling and growing a PPC campaign is all finding areas for growth in relation to getting the most conversions for every dollar spent.

 In other words, they’re not ready to effectively scale.

-This means that even if your campaign is acquiring thousands of impressions every week, your ads could be potentially falling on blind eyes and deaf ears.
+This means that even if your local campaigns are acquiring thousands of impressions every week, your local PPC ads could be potentially falling on blind eyes and deaf ears.

 Looking into every impression you receive is difficult, if not downright impossible.